 Must log ground instruction (61.125(a)).
 When making entry, reference the specific FAR.
+This means there will probably be at least 15 ground instruction entries.

-Ensure the requirements for 61.125(b)1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15.
+Ensure the requirements for 61.125(b)1-15

 If in doubt, print the following table, complete it, and attach into back of applicant's logbook.
 It meets the requirement.

-61.125(b) Subject Date Ground Instruction Time Instructor Endorsement

-1 FARs

-2 Accident Reporting Requirements

-3 Aerodynamics & Principles of Flight

-4 Aviation Weather

-5 Safe & Efficient Operation

-6 Weight & Balance

-7 Performance Charts

-8 Exceeding Aircraft Performance Limits